-Smaller theaters and those associated with area colleges and universities also have made a name for themselves.
+Smaller theaters and those associated with area colleges and universities also have made a name for themselves as a way to support the local culture and are fun things to do with friends on a night out.
 The three stages at the Boston Center for the Arts are devoted to nurturing homegrown talent.
 The center is known for its often-provocative theater performed in a bare-bones setting.
 Offbeat productions also appear at the New Repertory Theatre, 321 Arsenal St. in Watertown; phone (617) 923-8487.
 Classics mix with regional premieres at the Lyric Stage, 140 Clarendon St. on the second floor of the YWCA building; phone (617) 585-5678.

 The Huntington Theatre Company, 264 Huntington Ave., is affiliated with Boston University.
 This resident theater group stages classics as well as new plays; phone (617) 266-0800.
 The American Repertory Theatre, one of the East Coast's most respected repertory companies, performs during the school year at Harvard's Loeb Drama Center, 64 Brattle St. in Cambridge; phone (617) 547-8300.
 Experimental works are produced on the smaller of its two stages; the main stage offers new American plays and freewheeling adaptations of the classics.
 In Waltham Brandeis University's Spingold Theatre offers high-caliber productions during the winter theater season; phone (781) 736-3340.